mstupk/autot/README.md

 # autot
-POC for automated code translation with LLMs and multiple context vector DBs
+POC for automated RAG code translation with LLMs and multiple context vector DBs

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).